Focal nodular hyperplasia

 Axial C+ arterial phase

 A large mass is seen at left hepatic lobe with bright contrast enhancement on arterial phase.
 The central scar of the lesion remain low attenuation on early phases.
-The scar demonstrate mild enhancement on delayed phase after contrast washout of the other segments of the lesion.
+The scar demonstrate mild enhancement on delayed phase, but the lesion's density itself goes back to the background liver (isodense) on delayed phase.

 3 study questions available